piquet8/TraceGenerator_Script/README.md

 ![figure1](https://github.com/piquet8/TraceGenerator_Script/blob/main/media/figure1.png)\
 \
 By selecting the first option we choose to convert a log file to the corresponding trace.
-Before doing this we are prompted to set the coordinates related to the extremes of the map where the execution takes place. \
+Before doing this we are prompted to set the coordinates related to the extremes of the map where the execution takes place.\
 \
 ![figure2](https://github.com/piquet8/TraceGenerator_Script/blob/main/media/figure2.png)\
 \
-After assigning the coordinates, you are prompted for the name of the file to convert (note, the file must be in the current folder of this script)\
+After assigning the coordinates, you are prompted for the name of the file to convert (note, the file must be in the current folder of this script).
+What we receive as output is the sequence of tuples that make up the trace and the outcome of the execution.\
 \
 ![figure3](https://github.com/piquet8/TraceGenerator_Script/blob/main/media/figure3.png)\
 \
-What we receive as output is the sequence of t-uples that make up the trace and the outcome of the execution.\
+By selecting the second function instead we convert a folder of log files to a folder of traces.
+Again, it is necessary initially to provide the coordinates of the extremes of the map used in the executions.\
 \
 ![figure4](https://github.com/piquet8/TraceGenerator_Script/blob/main/media/figure4.png)\
 \
-By selecting the second function instead we convert a folder of log files to a folder of traces.
-Again, it is necessary initially to provide the coordinates of the extremes of the map used in the executions.\
+Once the coordinates are set, we need to provide the path to the folders we want to convert.
+In the folder where the script is contained we will now find a new folder named 'json_trace_folder' containing all the new traces.
+From the terminal you can also see a report on the traces found. \
 \
 ![figure5](https://github.com/piquet8/TraceGenerator_Script/blob/main/media/figure5.png)\
 \
-Once the coordinates are set, we need to provide the path to the folders we want to convert.\
+Finally with the third function we give as input a folder containing the traces and get as output a sample containing all positive traces followed by all negative traces. \
 \
 ![figure6](https://github.com/piquet8/TraceGenerator_Script/blob/main/media/figure6.png)\
 \
-Finally with the third function we give as input a folder containing the traces and get as output a sample containing all positive traces followed by all negative traces. \
+We need to provide the path to the folder containing the tracks.
+The algorithm processes the sample and produces it with the name 'sample.json' in the folder where this script is located.\
 \
 ![figure7](https://github.com/piquet8/TraceGenerator_Script/blob/main/media/figure7.png)